huycuong0610/expo-redux/README.md

 # expo-redux-starter

-To get started run `yarn install` and then either launch the app with the expo CLI (`expo start`) or run the repository with the SDK (https://expo.io/tools#sdk).
+To get started run `npm install` and then either launch the app with the expo CLI (`expo start`) or run the repository with the SDK (https://expo.io/tools#sdk).
 You'll have to create a free account and log in if you haven't done so already.

 You'll also need to install the client app on your phone (https://expo.io/tools#client).